ugonnaagwu/practicechangeremote/Week 5/components states.md

 # Components, States and More

-# Week 5 - Stretch Session
+# Week 5 - Review Session

 ## Learning objectives

+* TNTs will review class and function components
+* TNTs will states and state hooks
+* TNTs will learn about state management in a React app
-* TNTs will understand why we need Recoil
+* TNTs will understand why we need a more general solution to deal with states
 * TNTs will learn what Recoil is
-* TNTs will learn about state management in a React app
 * TNTs will experiment with Recoil

 ## Time required and pace